wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 Transaction 2 starts during the commit stage of transaction 1.
 The begin timestamp prevents transaction 2 reading from commits that start after its transaction begin.
 Reading transaction 1's half committed data, however, is incorrect.

+Races between validation phase and commit phase may also arise, if validation and commit is not serialized as a single critical section.

+**Racing Validation and Commit Example:**
+{% highlight C %}
+   Txn 1         Txn 2
+ Begin @ 98
+               Begin @ 99
+Commit @ 100
+              Commit @ 101
+  Check A
+   @ 99
+                Check A
+                 @ 99
+                Store A
+                 @ 101
+  Store A
+   @ 100
+  Check B
+   @ 99
+                Check B
+                 @ 99
+  Store B
+   @ 100
+                Store B
+                 @ 101
+  Finish
+                Finish
+{% endhighlight %}

+After execution, A, B is of version (100, 101), which is not reachable by any serial execution.

+Not allowing new transaction to begin during any commit solves the problem.